nimsforest/nimsforestwork/docs/WORKFLOW.md

 - **[DISTRIBUTEDLOCKING.md](DISTRIBUTEDLOCKING.md)**: Branch-based distributed locking mechanism
 - **[NIMINSTRUCTIONS.md](NIMINSTRUCTIONS.md)**: Agent-specific implementation instructions

 This workflow ensures systematic handling of all work types while maintaining quality and agility at enterprise scale through pure git-based distributed coordination.
+The system is domain-agnostic and scales from software development to manufacturing, research, and even atomic-level processes.